MalloZup/malloblog/content/posts/salt-static-types.md

 The functionality of the code is following:

-0) Pillars/States etc config is delegated to zypper.  (in my code they hardcoded to /usr/share/salt-formulas etc.
+0) Pillars/States etc config is delegated to zypper.  (in my code they are hardcoded to /usr/share/salt-formulas etc.)

 1) Create your structs golang from the pillar.yaml file Saltstack pillars are yaml  so you can autogenerate your structs easy.